arcticknox/theunibuddy/README.md

 6. Banking options
 7. Etc.

 We are developing **_UniBuddy_** which would serve as a one stop solution of necessary resources for prospective students.
-These resources will not help students with onboarding but will also help in making them comfortable until they become completely independent.
+These resources will not only help students with onboarding but will also help in making them comfortable until they become completely independent.

 ## User Requirements